boardroom-inc/documentation/docs/Boardroom for Teams/2-Voting.md

 # Voting
 #### The team feed page shows proposal information for all DAOs integrated on the Boardroom platform.

-> This page view is shared accross all team members, regardless of how they signed in.

 Using your custom filtering, your feed surfaces:

 1. AI generated summaries of your proposals based on you team wallets.